mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/2-create-function-app.md

 - Asynchronously reads the body of our http request into `jsonContent`
 - Uses Json.NET to deserialize `jsonContent` into a `Name` typed binding
 - If all goes well it returns a `Task<HttpResponseMessage>` with status 200, and some JSON expressing our sincerest greetings to the calling client
-- If the JSON deserialization goes horrible awry, then it returns a 400 BadRequest with absolutely no detail whatsover.
+- If the JSON deserialization goes horrible awry, then it returns a 400 BadRequest with absolutely no detail whatsoever.
 Because hackers.
 - Finally, at the very end it's all piped into the `Async.StartAsTask` function to begin the async workflow

 I must say, it's not the most idiomatic F# code in the world, but it gets the job done.